 Stress is the result of any demand that is placed on the body.
 It comes in many forms.
 Even happy events like weddings and the birth of a baby can be stressful due to its impact on the body.
 Working too much, strained relationships, financial problems, poor nutrition, environmental stress, lack of self-care, and ill health all cause stress.

 Chronic stress causes a fight or flight reaction in the body, causing stress hormones like adrenaline and cortisol to be released.
 This stress response can lead to blood sugar imbalances, a racing heart, an inability to fall asleep or stay asleep, anxiety, tight muscles, hormone disruption, and can negatively impact neurotransmitters.
-Stress also exacerbates inflammation.
+Stress also fuels inflammation.

 Many people, especially mothers who are also managing careers, can find themselves stuck in this stress response for years.
 This can have profound effects on all bodily systems, including the skin.
 Finding ways to manage stress is key.